Bron Breakker: The Vision (2025–present)

-On the April 21, 2025 episode of Raw, Breakker attacked Roman Reigns and CM Punk, aligning himself with Seth Rollins and Paul Heyman.
+On the April 21, 2025 episode of Monday Night Raw, Breakker attacked Roman Reigns and CM Punk, aligning himself with Seth Rollins and Paul Heyman.
 In May 2025 at Saturday Night's Main Event XXXIX, Breakker and Rollins defeated Punk and Sami Zayn after interference from Bronson Reed, who would go on to join their alliance.
 In August 2025 at SummerSlam, Breakker and Reed were defeated by Roman Reigns and Jey Uso.
 Later that month, the alliance of Breakker, Rollins, Reed, and Heyman was dubbed "The Vision".
 At Wrestlepalooza, Breakker and Reed defeated The Usos with LA Knight serving as the special guest referee.
 On the October 13 episode of Raw, Breakker and Reed turned on Rollins, exiling him from The Vision.
+At Survivor Series: WarGames on November 29, Breakker and Reed, along with Logan Paul, Drew McIntyre and Brock Lesnar, defeated the team of CM Punk, Cody Rhodes, Roman Reigns and The Usos (Jey Uso and Jimmy Uso) in a WarGames match, with Breakker pinning Punk for the victory following interference from a mysterious hooded figure which was later revealed to be Austin Theory.
+On the WWE Raw on Netflix Anniversary Show on January 5, 2026, Breakker failed to defeat Punk for the World Heavyweight Championship.

+At the Royal Rumble on January 31, Breakker entered the match at #2 only to be eliminated by Oba Femi in under 10 seconds after being attacked by a mysterious hooded figure.
+In February 2026, Breakker was taken off television due to suffering a hernia.
+After a two-month hiatus, at Wrestlemania 42 Night 1 on April 18, Breakker made his return, attacking Rollins with a spear and costing him his match against Gunther.
+At Backlash on May 9, Breakker defeated Rollins.
+After Paul suffered an arm injury in a title defense at Saturday Night's Main Event on May 23, Breakker was recognized as World Tag Team Champion via the Freebird Rule to defend the titles with Theory during Paul's absence on the May 25 episode of Raw.
+On the June 22 episode of Raw, Breakker and Theory lost the title to the Street Profits after interference from Joe Hendry and Rollins ending their reign at 84 days.
+At Night of Champions on June 27, Breakker lost to Rollins in a steel cage match, ending their feud.
+Breakker and Theory then regained the World Tag Team Championship from The Street Profits on the July 6 episode of Raw thanks to an assist from Maxxine Dupri, who had been courted by Theory and aligned with The Vision.

 Professional wrestling style and persona

 Breakker wrestles in a "powerhouse" style.
-His finishing moves are a camel clutch dubbed the Steiner Recliner (a move adopted from his uncle Scott Steiner), a gorilla press powerslam, and a spear.
+His finishing moves are a camel clutch dubbed the Steiner Recliner (a move adopted from his uncle Scott Steiner), a gorilla press slam, and a spear.